HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 ----------
 endianness: little-endian, byte-size: 1 byte = 8 bits, word-size: 1 word = 2 bytes = 16 bits

-The game assets for WS3D are stored in various files with the extension WLn, where n is either 1, 3 or 6 depending on the version of the game and stands for the number of episodes (1 = shareware, 3 = early three-episode full version, 6 = newer full version).
+The game assets for WS3D are stored in various files with the same extension, which is depending on the version of the game.
 For simplicity the file extension will be omitted form here on unless a specific file extension is needed.
 The assets are distributed as follows:

 	Graphics -> VGADICT, VGAHEAD, VGAGRAPH
 	Audio    -> AUDIOHED, AUDIOT